A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 When it comes to sales agents, I’ve got one rule: never show your cards.
 My poker face is always on.
 I don’t gush about a property.
 I don’t give away the budget.
 And I certainly don’t let the agent know how perfect the home is for my clients.

-In fact, sometimes I use a subtle nudge—pointing out a small issue, planting a seed of doubt to cool the agent’s expectations.
+In fact, sometimes I use a subtle nudge, pointing out a small issue, planting a seed of doubt to cool the agent’s expectations.
 Everything I say is strategic.
 It’s not manipulation.
 It’s experience.

-The X-Factor and Future Resale
+The X-Factor and Future Resale in SEQ

 I ask myself: who’s buying this home in 10 years?
 If it’s mostly first-home buyers or investors today, that’s likely your market on resale.
 The cycle repeats.
 Knowing that gives me the edge when assessing not just the purchase, but the potential exit strategy.